-- 18.01 (a) During the Term of this Collective Agreement, the Employer will continue to provide those benefits available to Postdoctoral Fellows as set forth in further detail in the Employer's current Benefits Booklet for Postdoctoral Fellows, and as detailed below.
-The benefits and substantive administrative details set forth in the Booklet will not be amended without written agreement by the Union. - (b) In addition to the above benefits, effective September 1, 2019, a supplementary health benefits fund will be available through funding provided by the Employer and administered by CUPE Local 3906 in the following amounts:
+18.01 (a) From the Date of Ratification to August 31, 2023, During the Term of this Collective Agreement, the Employer will continue to provide those benefits available to Postdoctoral Fellows as set forth in further detail in the Employer's current Benefits Booklet for Postdoctoral Fellows, and as detailed below.
+The benefits and substantive administrative details set forth in the Booklet will not be amended without written agreement by the Union.